 - Provide a letter of reference from their county extension 4-H agent verifying their eligibility.

-- Be certified by the NC 4-H Horse Program in Equine Measurement.
+- Be certified by the N.C.
+4-H Horse Program in Equine measurement.

-- Serve as mediator between show exhibitors and the judge(s).
-Exhibitors may not speak to a judge concerning a class without permission from the steward.
+- Serve as mediator between the show exhibitors and the judge(s).
+Exhibitors may not speak to the judge concerning a class without permission from the steward.
 Judges are encouraged to help youth, but in no instance should judges be abused as a result of their placings.
 All exhibitors and parents should display good sportsmanship at all times.

 Additional contact information for our stewards can be found here.